Jim Miller (punter)

-James Gordon Miller (born July 5, 1957) is an American former professional football punter in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, and New York Giants.
+James Gordon Miller (born July 5, 1957) is an American former professional football player who was a punter in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, and New York Giants.
 He played college football for the Ole Miss Rebels, earning consensus All-American honors in 1979.

 Early life

 Miller was born in Ripley, Mississippi and attended Ripley High School, where he played running back, wide receiver, cornerback and punter.

 College career

 Miller accepted a football scholarship from the University of Mississippi, where he played for the Ole Miss Rebels from 1976 to 1979.
 He started punting barefoot as a freshman (in high school he had to wear a shoe by rule), ranking third in the Southeastern Conference with a 40.5-yard punt average.
 For a while he doubled as a flanker and punter.

 As a sophomore, he led the NCAA with a 45.9-yard punting average, which was also a school and SEC record.
 As a junior, he finished with a 43.2-yard per punt average.
 As a senior, he averaged 44.6-yards per punt.

 Miller set multiple school records with an 82-yard punt against South Carolina, punt average in a single-season (45.9), most punts in a game (12), career punt average (43.4-yard), punts in a career (266), punting yards in a single-season (3,283 yards) and total punt yards in a career (11,549).

 In 1995, he was inducted into the Ole Miss Athletics Hall of Fame.
 He was named to the Ole Miss Team of the Century (1893-1992).
 In 2018, he was named an SEC legend.